Kato Crews

-Shane Kato Crews is a United States magistrate judge of the United States District Court for the District of Colorado who is the nominee to serve as a United States district judge of the same court.
+Shane Kato Crews (born 1975) is an American lawyer and jurist who has served as a United States district judge of the United States District Court for the District of Colorado since 2024.
+He previously served as a United States magistrate judge of the same court from 2018 to 2024.

 Early life and education

 Crews is a native of Pueblo, Colorado.
 He attended Rye High School in Rye, Colorado.
 He earned a Bachelor of Arts degree from the University of Northern Colorado in 1997 and a Juris Doctor from the University of Arizona in 2000, where he served on the Arizona Law Review.

 Career

 In 2000 and 2001, Crews served as a staff attorney for the National Labor Relations Board in Denver.
-He later worked as a lawyer at Rothgerber Johnson & Lyons LLP in Denver from 2001 to 2008, becoming partner from 2008 to 2010, Mastin Hoffman & Crews LLC from 2011 to 2013, and Hoffman Crews Nies Waggener & Foster LLP from 2013 to 2018.
+He later worked as a lawyer at Rothgerber Johnson & Lyons LLP in Denver from 2001 to 2008, becoming partner from 2008 to 2010.
+He worked at Mastin Hoffman & Crews LLC from 2011 to 2013, and Hoffman Crews Nies Waggener & Foster LLP from 2013 to 2018.
 In private practice, Crews focused on labor, business, and real estate law.
-He served as a Magistrate Judge of the United States District Court for the District of Colorado since August 3, 2018, where he became the court's first African-American magistrate judge.
-Crews is the founder of the Federal Limited Appearance Program (FLAP), which provides pro bono legal representation to pro se litigants.
-Crews also serves on the Board of Directors of CBA CLE, Inc.
+He served as a magistrate judge of the United States District Court for the District of Colorado from August 3, 2018 to January 2024.
+He was the court's first African-American magistrate judge.